 How to use the 80-20 Vocabulary List

 - Pronouns: Words like “I”, “This” and “We” change in every language.
 They also change depending on how they’re used (direct object, subject, indirect object etc.).
 In some languages, there are words used that don’t exist in other ones (like the plural of “you” in most languages other than English).
-You need to customize this section according to each language.
+You need to customise this section according to each language.

 - Numbers: In many languages, you need to count up to millions to be able to deal with currencies.
 In some languages, ordinal numbers are different (e.g. first, second vs. one, two), but in some languages they’re the same (or with the addition of a word).
 Customise this section accordingly.

 - Currencies: People talk about money in many different ways.
 Euros have cents that are frequently used, whereas in Taiwan the dollars never break into cents (in everyday use).
 People might commonly say “bucks” or something equivalent.
-Customize!
+Customise!

 Second, you should do many of the translations yourself.
 It won’t be hard for things like nouns.
 It will be harder for sample sentences.
 You can either try, and then work with a tutor from italki to improve them, or you can get them professionally translated after having a crack yourself.
 But do try.
 It’ll help you learn!

 You can download the 80-20 vocabulary list here, alongside with instructions on how to use it.

 But also, sign up to our email list for updates, because we make them regularly (we’re using it right now for our fourth language, and constantly reviewing how to use it).

 You’ll also get tips on and stories about exploring the world with purpose: connecting with people different to us through immersive learning.